univention/univention-corporate-server/doc/developer-reference/translation.rst

 Install needed tools
 --------------------

-The package univention-l10n-dev contains all tools required to setup and update a translation package.
+The package univention-l10n-dev contains all tools required to create and update a translation package.
 It requires some additional Debian tools to build the package.
 Run the following command on your UCS to install all needed packages.
-We recommend having a running UCS installation where the tools can be set up in an easy manner.
+You need a running UCS installation to ensure that the tools described below work as intended
-Further more a current GIT checkout of the UCS source code is required.

 .. code:: sh